-Join Paul Taggart for an in-depth discussion in this video Understanding how the long-term panorama project started, part of Photography Project: Paul Taggart's Photojournalism Panoramas.
+Join Paul Taggart for an in-depth discussion in this video Understanding how the long-term panorama project started, part of Insights on Long-Term Photojournalism Projects.

 - In 2006, I was living in Beirut, and in July of that year, a war broke out between Israel and Lebanon.
 And the majority of this conflict took place in southern Beirut and all the way in south Lebanon on the border.
 The majority of my work was for newspapers and magazines just doing the daily grind of journalistic work just documenting what was actually happening.
 Sometimes with writers, sometimes without.
 And very long days, very exhausting days.
 And we also weren't allowed to move around the country.

 When we were allowed, it was difficult to move around the country.
 There was air strikes that were continuous almost 24 hours a day.
 And an area of Beirut, which is considered southern Beirut, which is a Hezbollah stronghold was-- the whole neighborhoods were completely leveled.
 And this isn't-- the majority of my working time there was in southern Beirut, in this neighborhood.
 We photographed the normal newspaper stories, where you'd run down to a bomb site, photograph the carnage immediately after, try to find small stories in the time that you can in between strikes, lots of portraits, this sort of thing.

 But in doing this daily work and taking your notes and sending your files via satellite back to the office, you feel like you're missing the bigger picture.
 And this project came about because, as I'm standing in the rubble in southern Beirut, I realized, I can't see everything.
 The damage here is so much larger than I can explain in a caption, or I was having a hard time explaining in just a single frame.
 Part of me wished I could get a helicopter and do aerial images, which was completely out of the question because Israel was still doing air strikes.